Other Treatments for Allergic Rhinitis

-A common treatment for allergic rhinitis is immunotherapy, or allergy shots.
+A common treatment for allergic rhinitis is allergy shots.
+This is a type of immunotherapy.
+It can decrease the body's reaction to an allergen.

 How It Works

-Allergy shots need to be done on a regular schedule.
+Allergy shots need to be done on a regular basis.
 It will take a 3 to 5 year commitment on your part to get them.
-If you miss one or more shots, your immune system may be compromised.
-This means you may need to start all over again.
+If you miss 1 or more shots, you may need to start all over again.

-You may have itching, redness, or a small hive where you get the shot.
+There may be itching, redness, or a small hives at the injection site.
 This will go away in 1 to 2 hours.
-Rarely, you may have sneezing, and itchy eyes, throat, hands, or feet.
+Sneezing, and itchy eyes, throat, hands, or feet can also happen but it is rare.
 Some people may have an asthma attack.
-These mainly happen within 20 minutes of getting the shot.
-You will have to wait this long after a getting a shot.
-This will allow the healthcare staff to watch you for a reaction.
+Most reactions will happen within 20 minutes of the shot.
+Staff will monitor people after each shot for at least 20 minutes.
+This will allow quick treatment for severe reactions.

 Who Shouldn't Have Allergy Shots

 If you are pregnant or think you may be, talk to your doctor before you start taking these shots.
-But, pregnant women who are taking maintenance level shots can still do so.
+Women can continue maintenance level shots if they become pregnant.